Icarus-An/notes/cs/java_oca/String.md

     Usually we create string like String str = "abc", the double quote string will be created and stored in String Table for reuse.

+### StringBuffer and StringBuilder

+StringBuffer and StringBuilder are both extend from AbstractStringBuilder，their length is variable.

+    char[] value;

+StringBuilder is faster than StringBuffer, cause StringBuffer used "synchronized" keyword to guarantee thread safey, which causes a performance loss.